git-181130/Playbook-System/README.md

 # AUMI — AI Governance Playbooks

+A curated collection of production-ready AI governance and operations playbooks for managing reliability, safety, data quality, monitoring, and prompt changes.

 A public repository containing practical, production-oriented playbooks for operating and governing AI systems under the AUMI (Human-Centered AI Responsibility Framework).

 These playbooks focus on reliability, safety, data integrity, monitoring, and prompt governance in real-world AI deployments.